What Are Renters Looking for in a Property?

 More tenants are looking for energy-efficient homes that have sustainable features, such as solar panels and places to charge electric cars.
 Other eco-features such as double-glazed windows and greywater recycling systems are also highly valued as they can help to reduce electricity bills.

-“As technology becomes more integrated into daily life, tenants are increasingly drawn to properties with smart home features like keyless entry, security systems, and energy-efficient lighting,” Ms Brown said.
+Tenants are increasingly drawn to properties with smart home features like keyless entry, security systems, and energy-efficient lighting, so it can make sense to integrate more technology if it is feasible,” Ms Crampton said.

 A sleek kitchen is a major drawcard for tenants who will be keen for modern appliances, stone countertops and plenty of pantry space.
 If your budget doesn’t stretch for a full makeover, consider simple updates such as new splashback tiles.

 Open-plan layouts that blend the kitchen with living areas are also highly regarded.
-“Dishwashers were once seen as a luxury item but are now considered a standard inclusion,” Ms Brown said.
+“Dishwashers are now considered a standard inclusion,” Ms Crampton said.

 8. Bathrooms and ensuites